Marian Lupu

-Marian Lupu ([mariˈan ˈlupu]; born 20 June 1966) is a Moldovan politician who was the President of the Parliament of Moldova between 2010 and 2013.
-From this position he served as Acting President of the Republic from 2010 until 2012.
+Marian Lupu ([mariˈan ˈlupu]; born 20 June 1966) is a Moldovan economist and politician who was the President of the Parliament of Moldova between 2010 and 2013.
+From this position he served as Acting President of Moldova from 2010 until 2012.
+He is currently the president of the party Respect Moldova Movement (MRM).

 Personal life

 Marian Lupu was born on 20 June 1966 in Bălţi.
 When Marian was six, the family moved to Chişinău.
 His father, Ilie Lupu (b.
 1938), was a mathematics professor at the Moldova State University.
 His mother taught French language at the Nicolae Testemiţanu State University of Medicine and Pharmacy.
 He had been a member of Komsomol from 1980 until 1988 and a Member of Communist Party of the Soviet Union from 1988 to 1991.

 Until 1983, Lupu studied at "Gheorghe Asachi" High School of Chişinău.
 He studied Economics at Moldova State University (until 1987) and at Plekhanov Moscow Institute of the National Economy (1987–1991) in Moscow where he obtained his PhD in Economics.
 Lupu also attended stages at the Institute of the International Monetary Fund in Washington, D.C.
 (1994) and World Trade Organization in Geneva (1996).

-Besides speaking his native Moldovan (Romanian), Lupu speaks English, French, and Russian.
+Besides speaking his native Romanian, Lupu speaks English, French, and Russian.
 Lupu was married in 1992 and has two children.